lunalite/OODP-assignment/README.md

 Presently, the IDE we are using is Netbeans.

 ---
+#### Edit 11/04/16 - HD
+- Added guestSearch by room number.
+- Added check in by reservation

+Required
+- Adding the storing of data from file array to XML
+- Payment method for checking in/out not implemented yet
+- Create/~~Update~~ rooms details (include setting status like ‘Under Maintenance”,
+- Room Check-out and print bill invoice (with breakdowns on days of stay, room service order items and its total, tax and total amount)
+- ~~Check room availability~~
+- ~~Create/Update/Remove/Print reservation~~
+- ~~Room Check-in (for walk-in or reservation)~~
+- ~~Converting randomised room status to XML file upload~~
+- ~~Create/Update/Remove room service menu items.~~
+- ~~Create/Update/Search guests detail (Search by name using keyword/s)~~
+- ~~Need to implement the creation of order code for each room service order under RoomServiceOrder.java~~
+- ~~Still require for more food items and better description~~
+- ~~Change roomType to enum instead of a class~~
+- ~~Probably include enum usage for roomStatus so that it will induce less error (Can someone implement this?)~~
+- ~~Entering room service orders~~
+- ~~list menu items for selection~~
+- ~~Required to change the room numbers to 4 int digits instead of a string according to requirements from assignment~~
+- ~~Print Room Status statistic report by~~
+- ~~room type occupancy rate~~
+- ~~room status (status type and list the room number)~~

 #### Edit 10/04/16 - HD
 - Added createReservation
 - Added ReservationStatus enum